-Periodic paralysis is a rare condition that is usually inherited.
+Periodic paralysis is a rare groups of conditions.
 It causes occasional episodes of severe muscle weakness.
-The 2 most common types of periodic paralysis are
+The most common types of periodic paralysis are

 Familial periodic paralysis is inherited, but may occur without a known family history.
 With the inherited form of the disorder, only 1 affected parent is needed to transmit the gene to the baby.
 Rarely, the condition occurs as a result of a noninherited genetic defect.